LiteLDev/LegacyScriptEngine/docs/apis/README.md

-# Overview of LLSE Plugin Development
+# Overview of LSE Plugin Development

 ## ⛳ Start

-`LeviLamina ScriptEngine` hereinafter referred to as **LLSE** is an official server for Bedrock Edition  `Bedrock Dedicated Server` hereinafter referred to as **BDS** plugin framework, providing powerful cross-language script plug-in support and stable development API support.
+`LegacyScriptEngine` hereinafter referred to as **LSE** is an official server for Bedrock Edition  `Bedrock Dedicated Server` hereinafter referred to as **BDS** plugin framework, providing powerful cross-language script plug-in support and stable development API support.

-> Welcome to LLSE's plug-in development!
+> Welcome to LSE's plug-in development!

-From here, you will gradually become familiar with the basic elements and processes of LLSE plug-in development.
+From here, you will gradually become familiar with the basic elements and processes of LSE plug-in development.

-Before engaging with development, you need to have a systematic understanding of LLSE.
+Before engaging with development, you need to have a systematic understanding of LSE.
 The documentation here, first of all, will help you establish a general knowledge framework.
 Familiarize yourself with them first, this will be a very important part of your learning development process.